MezhoudMedIsmail/BackendParkingApp/README.md

 # 🅿️ BackendParkingApp

 A robust and scalable **Spring Boot backend** for a smart parking management system.
-This API powers user authentication, parking space administration, real-time booking, and reporting features for both end users and administrators.
+This API powers user authentication, parking space administration, real-time booking, email notifications, and reporting features for both end users and administrators.

 ## 🚗 Project Overview

 The system ensures a seamless experience in managing parking spaces, enabling registered users to:
 - Book and manage parking spots
+- Receive **automated email confirmations** upon booking or cancellation
 - View parking history
 - Manage vehicles